 Basic manners are essential when traveling on an Amtrak train.
 However, a few extra considerations exist for a comfortable and enjoyable journey.

-First, please be mindful of your volume and use indoor voices since the walls are thin, and your neighbors can hear you.
+First, please be mindful of your volume and use an indoor voice since the walls are thin and your neighbors can hear you.
 Keep the volume of your electronic devices low, including phone alerts, especially at night.

 It’s important to show respect to your car attendant.